 - North: Longfellow Ave. - East: High St (east); - West: the back line of the residential lots along Evening St - South: the north lot line of the residential development around Greenbrier Ct. - Additionally, the small parcel of land south of Larrimer, where it intersects High St., was recently purchased by Lifestyles Community and is not part of this proposal.

-Unlike the 2015 Lifestyle's proposal, which would rezone nearly all of the S-1 acreage to residential, this proposal seeks to add a modest strip of residential running along the south side of Larrimer.
+proposal seeks to add a modest strip of residential running along the south side of Larrimer.